-How can I adopt an animal?
+Who can adopt an animal?

 What is the adoption process?

-Download an adoption application now:
+You can download an adoption application now:

 Sign an adoption contract promising to keep the animal only as a pet and to abide by the laws for the control and protection of animals.
 All dogs and cats must be spayed or neutered before a transfer of custody to an

 How much does it cost to adopt?

-The adoption fee for small animals such as rabbits, guinea pigs, birds, small reptiles, livestock, etc. will be set administratively and depend on the type of animal.
-You will need to ask the shelter office staff about the particular animal you want.
+For companion animals such as rabbits, guinea pigs, birds, small reptiles, livestock, etc. fees will be set administratively and depend on the type of animal.
+Please ask the shelter office staff about the particular animal you want.